 Also don’t make the mistake of thinking that the big sites are all there is to Ko Rattanakosin: some of the most fascinating experiences come in old-school neighbourhoods like Phraeng Phuthon and Phra Chan.
 Some of Bangkok’s finest food is served in unassuming shops among the narrow back lanes -- don’t be afraid to poke around.

-If you’re staying in the Khao San Road area (which is, technically speaking, on Ko Rattanakosin) then you’re within short walking distance of all these sights and more.
-From elsewhere in Bangkok however you can easily visit the area by boat, coming up the Chao Phraya on the Chao Phraya River Express and alighting at Tha Tien or Maharaj piers.
+If you’re staying in the Khao San Road area (which is, technically speaking, on Ko Rattanakosin) then you’re within short walking distance of all the major sites.
+From elsewhere in Bangkok you can easily visit the area by boat, coming up the Chao Phraya on the river ferries and alighting at Tha Tien or Maharaj piers.
 Those who wish to stay in the heart of historic Bangkok will find an ever-increasing number of quality guesthouses and B&Bs to choose from.